theovassiliou/pwrulevalidator/README.md

 ### Architecture

 - API specification in OpenAPI / Swagger
-- rules set is a ressource (from OpenAPI perspective)
+- rules set aka validator is a ressource (from OpenAPI perspective)

 ### Features